CogComp/cogcomp-nlpy/README.rst

 To download the models, run the following command:

-  python -m ccg_nlp download
+  python -m ccg_nlpy download

-This will download model files into your home directly under :code:`~/.ccg_nlp/`.
+This will download model files into your home directly under :code:`~/.ccg_nlpy/`.

 **Note:** Note that downloading the models require you to have Maven installed on your machine.
 If you don't, `here are some guidelines on how to install it <https://maven.apache.org/install.html>`_.